zsiki/GeoEasy/doc/reference_guide.rst

 Detail points
 +++++++++++++

 GeoEasy coordinate list
 -----------------------

 Each loaded data set contains a coordinate list.
 A list is opened from the Edit menu of the main window.
-Point in the coordinate list are ordered by *Point number*.
+Points in the coordinate list are ordered by *Point number* using *dictionary* sort (case insensitive but  numbers sorted as integers).
 Points may have preliminary or fix (final) coordinates in the coordinate list.
 Preliminary coordinates are used only for graphical display of points and for network adjusments.